 Mike Jay has written extensively on scientific and medical history and is a specialist in the study of drugs.
 His books include The Atmosphere of Heaven: The Unnatural Experiments of Dr Beddoes and His Sons of Genius and High Society: Mind-Altering Drugs in History and Culture.

-(See also our latest book Oh Excellent Air Bag: Under the Influence of Nitrous Oxide, 1799–1920, with an introduction by Mike Jay)
+(See also our book Oh Excellent Air Bag: Under the Influence of Nitrous Oxide, 1799–1920, with an introduction by Mike Jay)

 Links to Public Domain Works